Welcome to today's edition of the Rush 24-7 podcast.

 You want to talk about the economy.

-You want to talk about health care.
+You want to talk about healthcare.

 You want to talk about campaign 2012.

-You wanna do you want to talk about uh ballet?
+Do you want to talk about ballet?

 Actually, should we have more funding for ballet?